WestenskowTristan/Redux-Store/README.md

 ## Usage

 to use this app just click <a href="https://git.heroku.com/redux-store1.git">HERE!</a> Login and start shopping!
 To buy the items in your cart it uses stripe!
+Here is a video demonstration on useage, https://drive.google.com/file/d/1qngoWfxfLfBCLz3teexTQzpLkJ8_2cwP/view

 ## License